 Before taking any action, you need to consider what type of refinancing suits your needs financially since each option has pros and cons.

-Besides looking at the down payment required, closing costs, interest rates, and period of repayment talk with your financial advisor about which approach would be most beneficial for you in terms of capital investments and long-term planning goals.
+Besides looking at the down payment required, closing costs, interest rates, and repayment period, talk with your financial advisor about which approach would most benefit you regarding capital investments and long-term planning goals.

 Accessing Additional Funds

-Borrowers might take out equity against their property to acquire new properties, invest in equipment or technology, hire more staff, pursue marketing campaigns or conduct renovations.
+Borrowers might use equity against their property to acquire new properties, invest in equipment or technology, hire more staff, pursue marketing campaigns, or conduct renovations.